 It’s by no coincidence, that Darwin has been described as one of the most influental figures in the history of the human race.

-Darwin was also the first scientist to study the evolutionary reason men can grow beards, concluding that the process of sexual selection may have led to the evolution of facial hair, signaling women to find men who are dominant and strong, and more suitable to have children with.
+Darwin was also the first scientist to study the evolutionary reason as to why some men can grow beards, concluding that the process of sexual selection may have led to the evolution of facial hair, signaling women to find men who are dominant and strong, and more suitable to have children with.

 3. Genghis Khan